SizeMeCom/sizeme-react/README.md

   - [invokeElement] (_String_): DOM-element that handles size changes
   - [invokeEvent] (_String_): DOM-event that is dispatched when size changes
   - [disableSizeGuide] (_Boolean_): disable SizeGuide
+  - [sizeSelectorType] (_String_): type of the size selector used in the shop.
+Possible values at the moment: "default" (default, doh) and "swatches",